 The Yucaipa Subbasin (Subbasin, Plan Area) lies within the Upper Santa Ana River Basin Hydrologic Region (DWR basin number 8-002.07).
-The California Department of Water Resources (DWR) designated the Yucaipa Subbasin (Subbasin) a high priority basin based primarily on its reliance on groundwater for water supply (DWR 2019).
-Nine local agencies with jurisdiction in the Plan Area formed the Yucaipa Groundwater Sustainability Agency (GSA) per a Memorandum of Agreement (MOA) adopted in 2017.
+The California Department of Water Resources (DWR) designated the Yucaipa Subbasin (Subbasin) a high priority basin based primarily on its reliance on groundwater for the region's water supply (DWR 2019).
+Nine (9) local agencies with jurisdiction in the Plan Area formed the Yucaipa Groundwater Sustainability Agency (Yucaipa GSA) per a Memorandum of Agreement (MOA) adopted in 2017.
 The Yucaipa GSA adopted the Yucaipa Subbasin Groundwater Sustainability Plan (GSP) on January 26, 2022 (Dudek 2022a).
+The GSP was approved by the DWR on January 18, 2024.

-The GSP established sustainability criteria and management actions to sustainably manage the groundwater resource per the following sustainability indicators: chronic lowering of groundwater levels, the significant and unreasonable reduction in groundwater in storage, the significant and unreasonable loss of surface water/groundwater interaction, and the significant and unreasonable occurrence of land subsidence resulting from groundwater production in the principal aquifer.
+The GSP established sustainability criteria and management actions to sustainably manage the groundwater resource per the following sustainability indicators: chronic lowering of groundwater levels, the significant and unreasonable reduction in groundwater in storage, the significant and unreasonable loss of surface water/ groundwater interaction, and the significant and unreasonable occurrence of land subsidence resulting from groundwater production in the principal aquifer.

 The Subbasin was divided into four management areas: North Bench, Calimesa, Western Heights, and San Timoteo.
-The boundaries of the management areas were based on geologic structures (i.e., faults, hydraulic barriers) that influence groundwater flow, the distribution of water supply wells by the different water users, and the identification and location of GDEs in the Subbasin.
+The boundaries of the management areas were based on geologic structures (i.e., faults, hydraulic barriers) that influence groundwater flow, the distribution of water supply wells by the different water users, and the identification and location of groundwater dependent ecosystems (GDEs) in the Subbasin.
 Sustainability criteria were identified for each management area.
 A network of wells was identified to monitor and characterize groundwater conditions in the principal aquifer.
-A subset of wells from the monitoring network were designated as representative monitoring points.
+A subset of wells from the monitoring network were designated as representative monitoring points (RMPs).
 Specific groundwater levels were defined at each RMP and represent minimum thresholds and measurable objectives that, based on the number and occurrence when conditions at the RMPs fall below these thresholds, will trigger the implementation of management actions to protect and manage the groundwater resource sustainably.

-This annual report meets the requirements put forth in Sub-article 7 of Article 5 of the California Code of Regulations Division 2 Chapter 1.5 (23 CCR, Section 356.2).
+This annual GSP update report meets the requirements put forth in Sub-article 7 of Article 5 of the California Code of Regulations Division 2 Chapter 1.5 (23 CCR, Section 356.2).
 The Yucaipa Subbasin GSP included climatic, groundwater elevation and pumping data from the 1966 Water Year (WY) to the 2018 WY.
-The first annual report included climatic, groundwater elevation and pumping data from the 2019 WY to 2021 WY.
-This second annual report includes data collected from the 2022 WY.
-Groundwater conditions observed in the 2022 WY are compared to the measurable objectives and minimum thresholds established in the GSP to assess whether management actions need to be implemented in the 2023 WY.
+The first three (3) annual reports included climatic, groundwater elevation and pumping data from the 2024 WY to 2023 WY.
+This fourth annual report includes data collected from the 2024 WY.
+Groundwater conditions observed in the 2024 WY are compared to the measurable objectives and minimum thresholds established in the GSP to assess whether management actions need to be implemented in the 2025 WY.